UK Job Seekers Allowance – Amount, Eligibility, Application Process

 After you’ve claimed the UK Job Seekers Allowance for the first 4 weeks, you will have the option to limit the type of work you are looking for from any similar job or you can limit the rate of pay which you were being paid previously.
 After 4 weeks (28 days), if you are not successful in finding any expected employment, you need to work at any available job at the given price.

 The working hours under this scheme will be nearly 35 hours per week.
-Also, if you are responsible to take care of a child below 16 years of age or any physically handicapped child or adult, you might have the option to limit these working hours and take care of them.
+Also, if you are responsible for taking care of a child below 16 years of age or any physically handicapped child or adult, you might have the option to limit these working hours and take care of them.

 FAQs